A. Schulman drops bid for Ferro, shares fall

-(Reuters) - Chemical maker A. Schulman Inc (SHLM.O) said it dropped its bid for Ferro Corp (FOE.N), about four months after it had offered $563 million for its smaller rival.
+July 2 (Reuters) - Chemical maker A. Schulman Inc said it dropped its bid for Ferro Corp, about four months after it had offered $563 million for its smaller rival.

 A. Schulman shares fell more than 11 percent to $24.63 in morning trade, while Ferro shares fell as much as 12 percent to $6.19.